 Admit it.
-You would rather be doing something else, anything else, than mowing your yard work.
+You would rather be doing something else, anything else, than mowing your lawn.
 Surely your weekend could be better spent than tending to your lawn.
 Thus the appeal of the lawn-free backyard.

 If you’re the primary caretaker for your lawn (or pay someone else to take care of it for you), you may want to consider trading in your grass mass.
 Lawn-free backyard spaces have increased in popularity for a variety of reasons.
 Some people go lawn-free due to life changes.
 Empty nesters may no longer have kids around to help with the maintenance.
 Others ditch the lawn over environmental concerns and opt to conserve the energy that would otherwise be required to water or mow and avoid the use of chemicals commonly used for maintenance.
 Some municipalities are even providing incentives to homeowners to go the lawn free route.